pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/configuration-file-path/index.md

 {{% /alert %}}

-{{% alert title="Additional file access permissions" color="success" %}}
+{{% alert title="Additional file access permissions when changing the location of karabiner.json" color="success" %}}

-Normally, no additional configuration is needed even if you change the location of karabiner.json.
+Normally, no additional configuration is needed even if you change the location of `karabiner.json`.

-However, if you move the karabiner.json file to a location that requires special permissions, such as the `Desktop` or `Downloads` folder, you will need to grant access permissions to the following processes.
+However, if you move the `karabiner.json` file to a location that requires special permissions, such as the `Desktop`, `Documents`, `Downloads`, or some locations under `Library`, you will need to grant access permissions to the following applications.

+- `/Applications/Karabiner-Elements.app`
+- `/Library/Application Support/org.pqrs/Karabiner-Elements/bin/karabiner_console_user_server`
-- `Karabiner-Core-Service`
+- `/Library/Application Support/org.pqrs/Karabiner-Elements/Karabiner-Core-Service.app`
-- `karabiner_console_user_server`
+- `/Library/Application Support/org.pqrs/Karabiner-Elements/Karabiner-Menu.app`

-The most reliable way is to grant Full Disk Access to these processes.
+The most reliable approach is to grant Full Disk Access to these processes.

-To grant Full Disk Access to the these process, nagivate to `System Settings > Privacy & Security > Full Disk Access` and make sure the toggle next to `Karabiner-Core-Service` and `karabiner_console_user_server` are set to the ON position.
+To grant Full Disk Access to these processes, navigate to `System Settings > Privacy & Security > Full Disk Access` and add these apps by using the `+` button.

-If these entries are not listed, you can press the `+` button, navigate to the following locations, and add them from there.

-- `Macintosh HD > Library > Application Support > org.pqrs > Karabiner-Elements`
-- `Macintosh HD > Library > Application Support > org.pqrs > Karabiner-Elements > bin`

-After turning them on, please restart macOS once to restart these processes.
+After turning them on, restart macOS once to restart these processes.

 {{% /alert %}}